Azure/azure-powershell/src/ResourceManager/Insights/Commands.Insights/help/Get-AzDiagnosticSetting.md

 ## SYNTAX

 ```
-Get-AzureRmDiagnosticSetting [-ResourceId] <String> [-Name <String>] [-DefaultProfile <IAzureContextContainer>]
+Get-AzDiagnosticSetting [-ResourceId] <String> [-Name <String>] [-DefaultProfile <IAzureContextContainer>]
  [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Get-AzureRmDiagnosticSetting** cmdlet gets the categories and time grains that are logged for a resource.
+The **Get-AzDiagnosticSetting** cmdlet gets the categories and time grains that are logged for a resource.
 A time grain is the aggregation interval of a metric.

 ## EXAMPLES

 ### Example 1: Get the status of the logging categories and time grains
 ```
-PS C:\>Get-AzureRmDiagnosticSetting -ResourceId "/subscriptions/1a66ce04-b633-4a0b-b2bc-a912ec8986a6/ResourceGroups/ContosoRG/providers/microsoft.keyvault/KeyVaults/ContosoKeyVault"
+PS C:\>Get-AzDiagnosticSetting -ResourceId "/subscriptions/1a66ce04-b633-4a0b-b2bc-a912ec8986a6/ResourceGroups/ContosoRG/providers/microsoft.keyvault/KeyVaults/ContosoKeyVault"
 StorageAccountId   : /subscriptions/1a66ce04-b633-4a0b-b2bc-a912ec8986a6/ResourceGroups/ContosoRG/providers/microsoft.storage/accounts/ContosoStorageAccount
 StorageAccountName : ContosoStorageAccount001
 Metrics